 Very often we hear the same statements: on one hand the world is changing very fast, and on the other hand the school is suffering from a lack of investment.
 At least that is the situation in the Italian state school.

-In this context, primary school teachers in Italy are involved in a project, that offers them the opportunity of learning English: the Italian education ministery has invested ia learning programme that is developed over three years in which teachers attend a course with traditional classes and learning modules on line.
+In this context, primary school teachers in Italy are involved in a project, that offers them the opportunity of learning English: the Italian education ministery has invested in a learning programme that is developed over three years in which teachers attend a course with traditional classes and learning modules on line.
 Some teachers complain that it doesn't represent the most effective way of learning a language, but I think it is a good opportunuty and it does represent a start.

 Even though I have met many colleagues who are doing a really good job to learn and keep up their English,